-- § Identify and describe important issues relevant to physical activity, and exercise and sport science. - § Educate others about the relevance of physical activity, exercise and sport to individuals and to society. - S Develop and administrate safe, effective and scientifically based physical activity, exercise and sport programs that address individual, community and societal needs. - § Enable students to evaluate the quality of information germane to the disciplines of physical activity, and exercise and sport science. - § Develop the skills needed to conduct quality research. - § Conceive a cognate area of study within the professional field in which they intend to work.
+- Identify and describe important issues relevant to exercise science, sport, recreation and physical education. - Educate others about the relevance of exercise, sport and leisure to individuals and to society. - Develop and administrate safe, effective and scientifically based physical activity, sport and leisure programs that address individual, community and societal needs. - Enable students to evaluate the quality of information germane to the disciplines of physical activity, sport and leisure. • - Develop the skills needed to conduct quality research. - Conceive a cognate area of study within the professional field in which they intend to work.

-The Department of Kinesiology offers a Master of Science degree with a focus on exercise physiology that includes both a thesis and non-thesis track.
+The Department of Kinesiology offers a Master of Science degree with concentrations in exercise physiology, clinical exercise physiology, nutrition and exercise, and sport and recreation leadership.
+Each of the concentrations offer either thesis or non-thesis option.
 The department also offers a five-year program leading to a Master of Arts in Teaching (M.A.T.) designed for initial licensure to teach physical and health education.

-The Department of Kinesilogy offers a Master of Science degree with a concentration in sport and recreation leadership.
-For details, see the Sport and Recreation Leadership section of the catalog.
+The concentration in sport and recreation leadership is administered through the School of Hospitality, Sport and Recreation Management, Refer to their website for concentration details.